-Kabalistically, this oil is a symbol of the essence of the Jewish soul.
-It may not be revealed at all times, but it is always there.
-This internal spiritual 'oil' fuels the flame of our soul.
-It is our immutable connection with G-d.
+According to Kabala, this oil symbolizes the essence of the Jewish soul.
+It may not always be revealed, but it is always there.
+This spiritual oil fuels our soul; it is our immutable connection with G-d.

 There are times in our lives when the olive is crushed.
 We are placed under immense pressures from within and without that challenge our Jewish observance.
 This was the story of Chanuka.
 A small courageous band of Jews took on the powerful Greek army who wished to obliterate our identity.